 The decision to use syringes or pens is a personal one.
 Here are some points to think about:

 - Insulin pens are easy to carry around and make measuring and injecting your insulin easier.
-Injections can be administered discretely.
-Most pens hold 300 units of insulin and can give up to 60–80 units at a time.
+Injections with a pen can be done discretely.
+Most pens hold 300 units of insulin and can give up to 60 to 80 units at a time.
 Most insulins are available as pens.
-Pens also allow the use of a 4 mm needle, which can be safer for ensuring administration into the subcutaneous area.
+Pens use a 4 mm needle, which makes it easier to inject into the subcutaneous fatty layer under your skin.

-- Syringes hold up to 100 units.
-They may be best if you use mixed insulins or if you're giving insulin to a child.
+- Insulin syringes only hold up to 100 units but they may be best if you need to mix insulins or if you're giving insulin to a child.

 Talk to your healthcare provider for more advice.
 Read more about insulin pens and insulin injection technique.